 'Role of GPP Coordinator', to clarify what is meant by the clause of ensuring that CAs are complying with the provisions of the GPP NAP.
-This circular has made it clear that GPP coordinators have the 'right to cancel tenders which are not in compliance with the mandatory GPP criteria'.
 An internal circular was also issued on behalf of the IMTF and the GPP office, 'Guiding Principles for Contracting Authorities', the purpose of which was to clearly indicate the steps that need to be undertaken prior to the issuing of a tender document.
 Once again, the document made specific reference to the fact that 'Failure to do this, may lead the GPP coordinator to cancel tenders which fall under the mandatory scope of the GPP criteria'.
 All of these circulars can be easily accessed in the Appendix section of the NAP.

-Given the already lengthy procurement cycle and the urgent need of certain projects, the mainstreaming of GPP introduced a reporting obligation on a weekly basis so as to address such inconsistencies imminently upon publication.
+Given the already lengthy procurement cycle and the urgent need of certain projects, the mainstreaming of GPP introduced a reporting obligation on a quarterly basis so as to address such inconsistencies imminently upon publication.